-Data breaches can be nightmarish to recover from if you’ve been negatively impacted by one.
-Hiring a good lawyer and educating yourself on credit (and other data) safety are key to this recovery and to prevention.
+Victims of data breaches face a recovery nightmare.
+Hiring a good lawyer and educating yourself on credit (and other data) safety are key to this recovery, as well as prevention.

-It seems like every few months, another major data breach is in the news.
-There can be a lot of confusing information when it comes to major data breaches.
-What information was revealed?
-Was your information part of it?
-Does this mean your identity is going to be stolen?
+It seems like every few months a major data breach hits the news.
+There can be a lot of questions when it comes to major data breaches.
+What information was breached?
+Was your information included?
+Will your identity be stolen?

 It’s important to understand the effects of data breaches, what you can do to protect yourself, and what legal actions you can take as a victim.
-With the recent Capital One data breach and Equifax’s settlement regarding a major 2017 breach, it’s good to prepare in the case that you were affected by either.
+With the recent Capital One data breach and Equifax’s settlement regarding a major 2017 breach, it’s good to prepare in the case those breaches affected.

 What Is a Data Breach?

 A data breach is a cyberattack that results in the release of private information.
 Major companies and financial institutions store personal information in order to conduct business.
 This could include Social Security numbers, credit card numbers, addresses, health information, or other sensitive data.
-When a company’s information systems are compromised, a cyberattacker can potentially gain access to this information and steal it.
+When a cyberattacker compromises a company’s information systems, they can potentially access and steal this information.
 Cybercriminals often sell the data on the dark web, hold the data for ransom, or use it to conduct identity theft.

 Is a Data Breach the Same Thing as Identity Theft?

-A data breach is not the same thing as identity theft.
-If certain information was compromised, it may fall into the wrong hands and could potentially be used to steal your identity.
-The more personal information that has been exposed, the more opportunities criminals have to apply for credit in your name.
+A data breach is not the same as identity theft.
+A data breach is when personal information is compromised, When personal information falls into the wrong hands, your personal information can be used to steal your identity.
+The more information a breach exposes, the more opportunities criminals have to apply for credit in your name.

-Even if you had sensitive data compromised, it does not necessarily mean you’ll be a victim of identity theft.
-Regardless, you should take steps to protect your identity, ideally before a data breach occurs.
+Fortunately, having your personal data compromised does not mean you’ll be a victim of identity theft.
+Regardless, you should take steps to protect your identity, Ideally, before a data breach occurs.

 How Can You Protect Yourself?